-NLC is committed to sound international and national trade policies and effective local economic development strategies. trade multilateral International and investment agreements, negotiated by the U.S. government with other countries or within the auspices of the World Trade Organization (WTO), must be in harmony with those local initiatives and must not preempt local governments' policies, laws, or regulations.
+NLC is committed to sound international and national trade policies and effective local development economic strategies.
+International trade and multilateral investment agreements, negotiated by the U.S. government with other countries or within the auspices of the World Trade Organization (WTO), must be in harmony with those local initiatives and must not preempt local governments' policies, laws, or regulations.